dhis2/climate-tools/docs/getting-started/installation.md

 The installation includes all necessary dependencies, including relevant components from [earthkit](../tools/earthkit.md) and [dhis2-python-client](../tools/dhis2-python-client.md).

-Once installed, you can use both:
+Once installed, you can verify that they installed correctly:

 - the Python library: